 Ritual typically ends with Bhagwati or Bhadrakali doing a peaceful dance & blessing everyone around.

-Padayani interestingly was initially practiced by Ganaka community or the medicine men of Kerala.
+Interestingly it was initially practiced by Ganaka community or the medicine men of Kerala.
 It was probably a way of psychological or spiritual healing.
 Another section of experts says that Ganakas were practitioners of Martial Arts.
-We do see the glimpse of martial art in the performances of Padayani.
+We do see the glimpse of martial art in the performances during the function.

 It is performed primarily from November to April.
-Different villages follow different calendars for the ritual of Padayani in their temples.
+Different villages follow different calendars for the ritual in their temples.

-My first rendezvous with Padayani was to get a glimpse of mak making for the evening ritual.
+My first rendezvous with the cultural event was to get a glimpse of mak making for the evening ritual.

 Read More – Kathakali – the Dance from Kerala